List of best-selling albums in Colombia

+The following is a list of some of the best-selling albums in Colombia, one of the largest music markets in Latin America.

+The list include album sales of over 100,000 units.
+According to Colombian newspaper El Tiempo, Carlos Vives' Clásicos de la Provincia became the first million-seller album in country's history.

-This is a list of some of the best-selling albums in Colombia.
-Colombia is one of the largest music markets in Latin America.
-The majority of the albums are from local artists; various artists such as Carlos Vives, Diomedes Díaz, Juancho Rois, Margarita Rosa de Francisco, Juanes and Shakira appear more than once in the list.
+National music dominate the list, with artists such as Carlos Vives, Diomedes Díaz, Juancho Rois, Margarita Rosa de Francisco, Juanes and Shakira appearing more than once in the list.
+Some international acts such as Michael Jackson, Backstreet Boys, Eros Ramazzotti, Gloria Estefan and Julio Iglesias also appeared on the list.

 List of best-selling albums

 Best-selling artists in Colombia

 According to some media publications, Diomedes Díaz sold about 20 million copies in Colombia.
 Mexican singer, Vicente Fernandez is believed to have sold 5 million.
 Although figures lack of reliability.